MileHacker Logo

 Translation & Language

 Thai is the official language.
-English is common in tourist areas, less so in local markets.
-Learning basic Thai phrases is welcomed.
+English is common in tourist areas, not as much in local markets.
+Learning simple Thai phrases is welcomed.

 Overcoming Language Barriers